palantirnet/search_api_federated_solr/docs/block.md

 * Build a URL from the `search_api_federated_solr.search` route and set that as the form action
 * Use `get` as the form method
-* Ensure that the querystring param for the search term is named `q`
+* Ensure that the querystring param for the search term is named `search`